White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-6.
+- In 10 games as the underdog over the last 10 matchups, the White Sox have a record of 5-5.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on three occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their foes are 2-8-0 when it comes to hitting the over.

-- The White Sox have had a spread listed in one of their past 10 games and have covered every time.
+- The White Sox have covered the runline in all of their previous 10 matchups (one of those games had a spread.

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 74 games this season and have come away with the win 25 times (33.8%) in those contests.
+- The White Sox have been chosen as underdogs in 75 games this year and have walked away with the win 26 times (34.7%) in those games.

-- This season, Chicago has won five of its 16 games, or 31.2%, when it's the underdog by at least +140 on the moneyline.
+- This season, Chicago has won eight of its 26 games, or 30.8%, when it's the underdog by at least +125 on the moneyline.

-- The White Sox have an implied victory probability of 41.7% according to the moneyline set for this matchup.

-- Games involving Chicago have gone over the total set by bookmakers in 49 of 112 chances this season.
+- Chicago and its opponents have hit the over in 49 of its 113 games with a total this season.

 - The White Sox have posted a record of 7-6-0 against the spread this season.